AVEVA/CONNECT-data-services-developer-docs/Content_Portal/api-reference/data-ingress/omf-ingress-to-ocs.md

 uid: omfIngressToOCS
 ---

-# Data collection using OMF
+# OMF Ingress to OCS

 You can use OSIsoft Message Format ([OMF](http://omf-docs.osisoft.com/)) to achieve high-throughput asynchronous data collection into the Sequential Data Store.
 The following terms are useful for understanding the information in this and subsequent sections: